Kuadrant/dns-operator/docs/RFC/distributed-dns/dnsrecord-lifecycle.md

 # Details
 There are a few new fields on the DNS Record status:
 * QueuedAt is a time when the DNS record was received for the reconciliation
-* QueuedFor is a time when we expect a DNS record to be reconciled again
 * ValidFor indicates the duration since the last reconciliation we consider data in the record to be valid
 * WriteCounter represents a number of consecutive write attempts on the same generation of the record.
 It is being reset to 0 when the generation changes or there are no changes to write.